Nooch98/Github_Control/README.md

 # 🚀 GitHub Control

-**GitHub Control** is a powerful open-source desktop app for managing multiple GitHub accounts with advanced features that even surpass official tools like GitHub Desktop.
+**GitHub Control** is a powerful open-source desktop app for managing multiple GitHub accounts with advanced features.

 It’s designed with flexibility, extensibility, and productivity in mind — featuring a plugin system, real-time GitHub status, integrated terminal, and more.